mgbckr/docker-cloud-stack/README.md

 kafka_version=2.0.0
 accumulo_version=1.9.2
 ```
-You cn change them in `Dockerfile.build.sh`.
+You can the application versions in the `assets/build/Dockerfile.build.sh`.
 Note, however, that this may require changing the configs also.

 ## TODOs
 Some TODOs which I would really like someone else to do :D